cometa-rocks/cometa_documentation/README.md

 Variables depend on the environment set in your feature.
 So you can store different variables for your DEV, INTEGRATION, STAGE and PROD environment.

-Another use case for illustration could be:
+Another use case for illustration could be: Search result validation
 * goto google and search for `cometa rocks`
 * save the value from the first search result to variable `VARIABLE_SEARCHRESULT` (note: this is without the $-sign!!)
 * goto bing and search for `$VARIABLE_SEARCHRESULT` (note: here we use the variable with the $-sign)

 See this [JSON File](feature_example_your_first_testcase.json) as a starting point.

+Another use case is: Order validation
+* Goto application A, order a product, save the order confirmation number to variable XYZ
+* Goto application Backend, select new orders list and search for order number XYZ

 <a name="wanttohelp"></a>